DanMello/react-simpler-forms/README.md

 # react-simpler-forms
-React Higher Order component that manages all of your forms state along with other components that make it easy to create, validate, query, and submit single or multi-step forms.
+React Higher Order component that manages all of your forms state along with other components that make it easy to create, validate, search query, and submit single or multi-step forms.

 * Zero dependencies.